HL7/fhir-medmorph/input/pagecontent/spec.md

 #### System Actors, Requirements and Capability Statements

-This implementation guide sets expectations for the following systems using capability statements as shown below:
+This implementation guide sets expectations for the following systems using workflow specific requirements and capability statements as shown below.
+Implementers are advised to review the workflow requirements and then review the capability statements before implementing the corresponding actor.

 <table>